 The Company is exposed to credit risk on a daily basis.
 This risk arises at NSCC as it guarantees certain obligations of its Participants under specified circumstances pursuant to its rules.
 The Company manages and mitigates this risk by identifying, measuring and responding to these risks in order to protect the safety and soundness of the NSCC clearing and settlement system.
-Various tools are utilized to mitigate these risks including, but not limited to: setting capital adequacy standards; assessing new applicants for membership; performing continuous monitoring of Participants' financial condition; reviewing Participants' daily trading activity and determining appropriate collateral requirements; maintaining its risk-based Clearing Fund; netting trades continuously; marking unsettled trades to market; and utilizing a variety of advanced quantitative analytical methodologies, such as back and stress testing.
+Various tools are utilized to mitigate these risks including, but not limited to: setting capital adequacy standards; assessing new applicants for membership; performing continuous monitoring of Participants' financial condition; reviewing Participants' daily trading activity and determining appropriate collateral requirements; maintaining its risk-based Clearing Fund; netting trades continuously; marking unsettled trades to market; and utilizing quantitative analytical tools.